 Gazprom delegation visits Serbia

-Founded on October 1, 2005 by the Government of the Republic of Serbia within the reorganization of the state-owned firm NIS (Naftna Industrija Srbije – Serbian Oil Industry), Srbijagas is the Serbian state run company dealing with natural gas transmission, distribution and storage in Serbia.
+Founded in October 1, 2005, by the Government of the Republic of Serbia within the reorganization of state-owned company Serbian Oil Industry (NIS), Srbijagas is the Serbian state-owned company dealing with natural gas transmission, distribution and storage in Serbia.

 On January 25, 2008, the Umbrella Intergovernmental Agreement for the South Stream Project and the Banatski Dvor UGS project was inked.
 In parallel, Gazprom neftsigned the Agreement on the acquisition terms for a controlling stake (51 per cent) in state-owned Serbian Oil Industry (NIS).

 On February 25, 2008, Gazprom and Srbijagas signed the Agreement of Cooperation to implement a gas pipeline construction project for natural gas transit across the territory of the Republic of Serbia.

 The Agreement envisages the establishment of a joint venture to perform a feasibility study, as well as the construction and operation of an at least 10 bcmpa gas pipeline running across Serbia within the construction of the South Stream gas pipeline system.

 A Joint Working Group will develop the feasibility study until the joint venture is set up.

 On June 23, 2007, Gazprom and the Italian concern ENI signed a memorandum of Understanding for the South Stream project execution.

 The total length of the Black Sea gas pipeline section will be around 900 km, the total depth – over 2,000 m, the design capacity – nearly 31 bcm.